BobBuildTool/bob/doc/manual/manual/configuration.rst

       between single quotes, even when preceded by a backslash.
     * ``\.``: A backslash preserves the literal meaning of the following character.
-The only exception is within single quotes where backslash is not recignized as meta character.
+The only exception is within single quotes where backslash is not recognized as meta character.

 .. note::
    These facilities are only available if you define ``bobMinimumVersion`` to